guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 A Docker image is a read-only template with instructions for creating Docker container.

+images are templates / bluertns for container, multile containers can be created bases on one image.

+With that, I mean that when you build an image,or when you rebuild it, only the instructions where something changed,and all the instructions there after are re-evaluated.

 <span style="color:#98971a">Docker images</span> consist on multiple layers, which are <strong>Read-Only</strong>, and each of these layers has an unique ID.

+Every image has its own internal file system which is totally detached from the file system on the machine that docker is running.
+It's hidden away inside the Docker container.

+the image should be the template for the container.The image is not what you run in the end, you run a container based on an image.

+Docker caches every instruction result, and when you then rebuild an image, it will use these cached results if there is no need to run an instruction again.
+And this is called a layer based architecture.

+images contain multiples laywers (1 insturctions = 1 layer) to optimze build spped (caching) and re-usability.

 <span style="color: #d65d0e">Layers</span> are saved on disk only once and can be shared between images, which saves disk space and network bandwidth.

 Each <span style="color: #d65d0e">layer</span> is only a set of differences from the layer before it, the layers are stacked on top of each other.
 When an image is run as a container a new <span style="color: #d65d0e">writable layer</span> (container layer) is added, which allows to make changes to the container.

 Multiple containers are typically based on the same image, called <span style="color: #d65d0e">base image</span>.
 Changes made to the base image are actually stored in a new layer and don't the base layer.

+images are either downloaded (docker pull) or created with a DOckerfile and docker build.

 All changes made to the running container, are written to the container layer.
 But the files won't be persistent after the container is deleted.
 To write data in the writable layer of the container, Docker uses <span style="color: #d65d0e">storage drivers</span>.